msa-ez/msa-ez.github.io/content/custom-template/helper.md

     private String productName;
 }
 ```
-In the 'addIdAnnotation' helper, the argument is set to aggregateRoot.fieldDescriptors.

-The helper function addIdAnnotation checks each field descriptor, and if the className is 'Long', it returns the annotation @GeneratedValue(strategy=GenerationType.AUTO).
+Looking at the argument of the 'addIdAnnotation' helper, it sends aggregateRoot.fieldDescriptors.
+In this case, the addIdAnnotation function declared in the <function\> block returns a result only for fields with className 'Long'.

-Here, the 'addIdAnnotation' helper is selectively applied only to the Id field, resulting in the creation of annotations solely for the Id field.
+Here, the 'addIdAnnotation' helper is applied only to the Id field, so you can see that the annotation is generated only for the Id field.